 Amsterdam Airport Schiphol is a major hub for international travel, not just to the Netherlands but as the entry point to much of Europe.
 It welcomes an average of 960 flights from dozens of different carriers each day.
-As far as cross-pond fares go, the ticket price to fly from JFK — a trip that takes approximately seven hours — are some of the most reasonably priced around.
+As far as transatlantic fares go, the roundtrip ticket prices to fly from the East Coast — a journey that takes approximately seven hours — are some of the most reasonable around.
+Starting at the end of August, travelers will have even more lost-cost options thanks to new JetBlue nonstop routes from New York (JFK) and Boston (BOS).
 All of these factors make Amsterdam quite a convenient destination for East Coasters to go for a long weekend getaway.

 Of course, it’s not just logistics that would influence someone to pop over to Netherlands’ capital for a few days.
 As someone who has traveled to Amsterdam four times — most recently in late November/early December with my husband and toddler as well as our dear friends — the cultural and culinary offerings just keep getting better with each visit.
 Yes, it might come as a surprise to some that a place so well-regarded for its rich heritage continues to evolve in such exciting ways but that’s just one of the many things I love about this dynamic city.
 Another positive is the ease of getting around.
 Everyone (seriously, even little kids) rides a bike.
 It’s also quite walkable, so if you’re not ready to commit to riding around, just pack comfy shoes and hoof it.